Multi-parameter Module Approximation: an efficient and interpretable invariant for multi-parameter persistence modules with guarantees: Computing decompositions with the algorithm

-Now, adding the complexities of Algorithms~\ref{algo:label_endpoints} and~\ref{algo:generate_corners}, the total complexity of Algorithm~\ref{algo:approx} is Of importance, the dependence on $n$ is much better than the (exact) decomposition algorithm proposed in~\cite{deyGeneralizedPersistenceAlgorithm2021} whose complexity is $O(N^{n(2\omega +1)})$.
-It is also better than \RIVET~\cite{lesnickInteractiveVisualization2D2015} (which works only when $n=2$), whose complexity is $O(N^3\kappa + (N+{\rm log}\kappa)\kappa^2)$, where $\kappa=\kappa_x\kappa_y$ is the product of unique $x$ and $y$ coordinates in the support of the module.
-Moreover, our complexity can be controlled by the number of lines, which is user-dependent.
-Again, we illustrate this useful property in Section~\ref{sec:expe}.
+Of importance, the dependence on $n$ is much better than the (exact) decomposition algorithm proposed in~\cite{deyGeneralizedPersistenceAlgorithm2022, deyDecomposingMultiparameterPersistence2025} whose complexity is $O(N^{n(2\omega +1)})$, where $\omega < 2.373$ is the matrix multiplication exponent.
+It is also comparable to \RIVET~\cite{lesnickInteractiveVisualization2D2015} (although \RIVET{} only works when $n=2$), whose complexity is $O(N^3\kappa + (N+{\rm log}\kappa)\kappa^2)$, where $\kappa=\kappa_x\kappa_y$ is the product of $x$ and $y$ coordinates used to evaluate the module (note that $\kappa_x,\kappa_y$ are also user-dependent).
+The elder-rule staircode~\cite{caiElderRuleStaircodesAugmentedMetric2021} works only for point cloud data when $n=2$ and homology dimension $0$, but has better complexity $O(m^2\log(m))$, where $m$ is the number of points.
+Finally, note that our complexity can be controlled by the number of lines, which is user-dependent.
+We illustrate this useful property in Section~\ref{sec:expe}. \\